 All parts that can be washed or rinsed under water must be left to dry for at least 24 hours before you can reinstall them.

-The Shark Vertex Pro incurs impressively low recurring costs.
+The Shark Vertex Pro incurs very low recurring costs.

 While the user manual recommends replacing these parts regularly, these components aren't given part names and don't have specific service intervals.
 Therefore, we can only estimate their lifespan relative to parts in similar Shark vacuums.